 Times have changed, and so has medicine.
 Sometimes, it seems as though everything is hard.
 But, finding “biological dentistry near me” doesn’t have to be.
 So, if you guessed that this blog is talking about dentistry and or biological dentistry, in particular, you are correct.
 It’s not just the technology used in dentistry, but the materials as well.
 You may be asking yourself, what materials?
 There are many materials.
 But, one that many people are familiar with would be related to fillings.
 In the past, dentists used amalgam (silver) fillings.
 Now, it is common practice for a dentist to use tooth-colored, mercury-free dental fillings.
 Not only do the mercury-free dental fillings look better but they are much safer for a person’s overall health.

-Because many of us may not be concerned about what color our filling is as long as the problem is fixed, most don’t realize that choosing not to get tooth colored, mercury-free dental fillings could be detrimental to our health.
+Because many of us may not be concerned about what color our filling is as long as the problem is fixed, most don’t realize that choosing not to get tooth-colored, mercury-free dental fillings could be detrimental to our health.

 Patients are always asking whether or not they should replace mercury-amalgam dental fillings.
 The answer…yes!
 If you have teeth with large failing mercury-amalgam dental fillings, they need to be replaced.
 The next best, would be to protect it with a dental crown.
+While this can be done by any dentist, some would prefer to have the removal of old amalgam fillings done by a biological dentist.
+However, if you prefer biological dentistry, and you live in the Lincoln, NE area, you are in luck.

 Here are some of the reasons why you should replace old, failing Mercury dental fillings with new Mercury-free dental fillings.
 Look for Biological Dentistry Near Me…